Updated: Dec 9, 2022

 Am I the person that knows the answer?

-Does the question require a factual answer or an interpretation of what a fact or set of facts means?
+Is the question asking for me to agree/disagree with a fact, or is the question asking me to agree/disagree with an interpretation of a fact or set of facts?

 Is there an exception (to what the lawyer wants me to accept).